Skip to Content

 Oat Milk Latte

 This homemade oat milk latte is sweetened with honey.
-It’s super easy, simple to make with just 5 ingredients, and tastes better than Starbucks!
+It’s super easy and simple to make with just 5 ingredients, no special equipment required, and it tastes better than Starbucks!

 An oat milk latte in a stoneware mug.